Asciminib

+Medical uses

+Asciminib is indicated for the treatment of adults with Philadelphia chromosome-positive chronic myeloid leukemia in chronic phase, previously treated with two or more tyrosine kinase inhibitors; or Philadelphia chromosome-positive chronic myeloid leukemia in chronic phase with the T315I mutation.

+In October 2024, the US Food and Drug Administration (FDA) expanded the indicated to include people with Philadelphia chromosome-positive chronic myeloid leukemia in chronic phase.

 Adverse effects

 Common side effects of Asciminib are symptoms of a cold, muscle pain, joint pain, bone pain, fatigue, nausea, diarrhea, rash as well as the patient displaying abnormal blood tests.
 Serious side effects of the medication include high blood pressure, low blood cell count, problems with the pancreas, and heart issues.
 Side effects of the medication on the pancreas may be observed via changes in serum lipase and amylase levels.